 Oh, and What do you think of my list?
 Are there any games you think I should have included or any games you think I need to have another play of?
 Please let me know in the comments!
 I would love to hear about some of the games I might have missed and need to take another look at.

 Is there any gaming lists you would like me to cover?
 Again, just give me a shout in the comments below, and if I know/own the system and have played it extensively, I will be more than happy to do that for you.

-In any case, come next year, I will be starting to publish a five-part list about the 50 best arcade games ever.
+In any case, come next year, I will be starting to cover the best arcade sports games ever by composing a top 5 rankings for each sport.
 It is a huge project, but I cannot wait to get started.
 And this is not the only surprise, many more will come.
 Stay tuned, stay retro!